2018 Karnataka Legislative Assembly election: Opinion polls

-Preferred Chief Minister polling
+Preferred chief minister polling

-Some opinion pollsters asked voters the party leader they would prefer as Chief Minister – Siddaramaiah (Indian National Congress), B. S. Yeddyurappa (Bharatiya Janata Party). or H. D. Kumaraswamy (Janata Dal (Secular)).
+Some opinion pollsters asked voters which party leader they would prefer as chief minister – Siddaramaiah (Indian National Congress), B. S. Yeddyurappa (Bharatiya Janata Party), or H. D. Kumaraswamy (Janata Dal (Secular)).
 Lokniti-CSDS conducted surveys between 11 and 15 January interviewing 878 people.
 While 34 percent of the sample wanted Siddaramaiah to remain the chief minister for the next term, 19 percent chose Kumaraswamy and 14 percent chose Yeddyurappa.
 A poll conducted by CHS in the same month found that Kumaraswamy was the first choice, followed by Yeddyurappa and Siddaramaiah in that order.
-C-Fore's survey of a sample size of 22,357 voters across 154 assembly constituencies between 1 and 25 March showed that Siddaramaiah, with 45 percent, was the most popular choice for Chief Minister, followed by Yeddyurappa at 26 percent and Kumaraswamy at 13 percent, while 16 percent preferred 'others'.
+C-Fore's survey of a sample size of 22,357 voters across 154 assembly constituencies between 1 and 25 March showed that Siddaramaiah, with 45 percent, was the most popular choice for chief minister, followed by Yeddyurappa at 26 percent and Kumaraswamy at 13 percent, while 16 percent preferred 'others'.

 Exit polls

 The exit polls remained divided, with only one predicting that a party – BJP – would get past the majority mark.
 Five polls predicted that BJP would have the most seats, while two predicted that the Congress was in a comfortable lead, and one predicted a cliffhanger.
-Today's Chanakya exit poll, which was released last and took into account voting right until polling closure time, predicted a clear majority for BJP.
+Today's Chanakyas exit poll, which was released last and took into account voting right until polling closure time, predicted a clear majority for BJP.